-Calendar of Events for One-Year Contract Review
+Calendar of Events for One-Year Contract Review of Non-Tenure Track Faculty

 The events listed below are intended as guidelines only; dates are approximate and may be altered as conditions warrant.
-Specific policies and procedures are found in the full Faculty Evaluation Plan.
+Specific policies and procedures are found in the full Faculty Evaluation Model.

-DATE EVENT OR DOCUMENT September 7 Notification: The Department Chair notifies the faculty member, the Dean of the relevant school or college, and the Provost and Vice Chancellor for Academic Affairs that the evaluation is to be conducted.
-September 21 Submission of Materials: The faculty member presents the Department Chair with documents required, including the Peer Evaluation Committee (PEC) Nomination Form.
-September 30 PEC Formation: The Department Chair announces make-up of PEC.
-October Student Evaluations: The faculty member collects student evaluations of their courses.
-October 7-December 1 Transmittal of Evaluation Materials: The Department Chair gives the PEC chair the candidate's materials.
-Classroom Observations: The Department Chair and members of PEC carry out classroom observations.
-PEC Evaluation: The PEC deliberates on all materials, observations, etc., to reach a recommendation.
-A report is drafted and the PEC Tenure, Promotion and Renewal Form is completed.
-The PEC transmits its report to the faculty member.
-Chair's Evaluation: The Department Chair prepares an independent report and completes the Tenure, Promotion, and Renewal form.
-The Department Chair then transmits his or her report to, and confers with, the faculty member.
-Report transmittal + 3 days Faculty Signatures: The faculty member signs the reports from PEC and Department Chair, acknowledging content but not necessarily agreement.
-Report signing + 10 days Optional Rebuttal: The faculty member may submit a rebuttal of the PEC and/or Department Chair's report, if desired, to the Dean of the faculty member's school or college.
-December 1 Report Submission: Department Chair and PEC submit reports to the Dean of the relevant school or college.
-Any minority PEC report is also submitted.
-December 15 Report transmittal + 3 days
+1 DATE EVENT OR DOCUMENT September 7 Notification: The Department Chair notifies the faculty member, the Dean of the relevant school or college, and the Provost and Vice Chancellor for Academic Affairs that the evaluation is to be conducted.
+November 1-15 Student Evaluations: The faculty member collects Student Evaluations of Instruction in all courses.
+The results of these evaluations will be provided to the faculty member by the Department Chair after all final grades are submitted.
+January 15 Submission of Materials: The faculty member presents the Department Chair with a binder containing the documents required, including the fall semester Student Evaluation of Instruction reports, an abbreviated self-evaluation, and Peer Evaluation Committee (PEC) Nomination Form.
+January 22 PEC Formation: The Department Chair announces make-up of PEC.
+January 22-January 30 Transmittal of Evaluation Materials: The Department Chair gives the PEC the candidate's materials.
+The PEC meets and elects its chair.
+January 30- March 1 Teaching Observations: The Department Chair and members of PEC carry out classroom observations.
+Arrangements must be made to review online teaching.
+March 10 PEC Evaluation: The PEC deliberates on all materials, observations, etc., to reach a recommendation.
+A report is drafted and the Tenure, Promotion and Renewal Form is completed.
+The PEC transmits two copies of its report to the faculty member.
+March 10 Chair's Evaluation: The Department Chair prepares an independent report and completes the Tenure, Promotion, and Renewal form.
+The Department Chair then transmits two copies of his or her report to, and confers with, the faculty member.
+Report transmittal + 3 business days Faculty Signatures: The faculty member signs the one report from the PEC and one report from the Department Chair, acknowledging content but not necessarily agreement.
+Report signing + 10 business days Optional Rebuttal: The faculty member may submit a rebuttal of the PEC and/or Department Chair's report, if desired, to the Dean of the faculty member's school or college.